-After a Git installation, a single branch named master is created from which branches can be created and updated.
+After a developer installs Git, it creates a single branch named master which branches can be created and updated.
 But Git’s master branch isn’t special.
-It can be deleted at any point in time, and it has now special powers or capabilities that set it apart from any other branch in the Git wilderness.
+It can be deleted at any point in time, and it has no special powers or capabilities that set it apart from any other branch in the Git wilderness.

-However, despite the fact that there is nothing technically special about the master branch, there is something very philosophically special about it.
-In most development environments, the master branch is treated as a source of truth, it’s the branch where all all of the latest verified builds are stored and it’s a place that is protected at all costs from broken code.
+However, even though there’s nothing technically special about the master branch, there’s something very philosophically special about it.
+In most development environments, the master branch is treated as a source of truth; it’s the branch where all the latest verified builds are stored and it’s a place that’s protected at all costs from broken code.
 In the development world, the master branch is indeed special.

-To recognize the special status of the master branch, GitLab assigns it default status and also marks it as protected.
-Only users in the developer or maintainer role can push a GitLab branch into master branch or merge a branch into the GitLab master.
-For those who have not been anointed with the appropriate rights, a merge request is required to merge a topic branch or feature branch into master on GitLab.
+GitLab recognizes the special status of the master branch.
+The platform assigns it default status and marks it as protected.
+Only users in the developer or maintainer role in GitLab can merge branch into master or push a GitLab branch into master.
+For users who haven’t been granted the appropriate rights, a merge request is required to merge a topic branch or feature branch into master on GitLab.
 In fact, GitLab even provides a “No one” option that can completely restrict any merge or push to a master.
 Indeed, the master branch is special.

 How to merge into master

-A developer must log into the GitLab web application and create a merge request, specifying the branch they are working on as the source, and the master branch as the target.
-A user with rights to merge or push into the master branch is made then set as the assignee before the merge request is initiated.
+A developer must log into the GitLab web application and create a merge request, specify the branch they’re working on as the source and the master branch as the target.
+A user with rights to merge or push into the master branch is then set as the “assignee” before the merge request is initiated.

-The next time the merge request assignee logs into GitLab, they will be notifed.
-They can then proceed with the GitLab merge into master or reject the request.
-Regardless of the path chosen, the originator of merge request is notified.
+The assignee will then be notified of request the next time they log into GitLab.
+They can then proceed with the GitLab merge branch into master or reject the request.
+Regardless of the path, the originator of merge request will be notified.

 GitLab isn’t Git.
-GitLab uses Git under the covers, but it wraps the open-source version control tool with a number of fancy features and DevOps tooling to create a service that is more that just version control.
+GitLab uses Git under the covers, but it wraps the open-source version control tool with several fancy features and DevOps tooling to create a service that’s more than just version control.
 The idea of protecting branches, assigning users roles and requiring merge requests is completely foreign to Git.
-But if you are interested in performing a GitLab merge into master of one of your feature branches, these are concepts with which you will need to become comfortable.
+But if a developer is interested in performing a GitLab merge into master of one of the feature branches, these are concepts with which they’ll need to become comfortable.